We have a creative and caring staff team who believe that Early Childhood is the foundation on which children build their lives.

 Occasional Care Sessions

-Our Occasional Care program is offered twice a week on a Wednesday and is run by Diploma trained Early Childhood Worker.
-Session times are from 9.00am to 11.45am and 12.30pm to 3.15pm.
-Please call the Kindy with any queries or to register your interest in bookings next term 0886802252.
+Our Occasional Care program is offered each week on a Thursday morning and is run by Diploma trained Early Childhood Worker.
+Session times are from 9.00am to 11.45am.
+There are currently two sessions running concurrently at this time.

 CFS fire bans